 There is a MIDI in and a MIDI thru/out control to allow for sending and reception of MIDI signals.
 Ultimately this MIDI control allows you to automate the entire range of functions of this pedal.
 Additionally, there are a pair of expression pedal inputs, which can be rigged to allow you to control wah, pitch changes, or volume using a pedal.

-Next, you’ll find the USB port, which is, of course, used for firmware updates, audio transfer, and even MIDI control.
-On the extreme right you have a 12v DC power input.
+Next, you’ll find the USB port, which is of course used for firmware updates, audio transfer, and even MIDI control.
+On the extreme right, you have a 12v DC power input.

 The fit and finish of everything on this pedal is absolutely incredible.
-The stomp switches offer rotary control as well as click in click out, and are made out of stainless steel.
-Neural even goes so far as to call them “unbreakable”.
+The stomp switches offer rotary control as well as click-in click-out, and are made out of stainless steel.
+Neural even goes so far as to call them unbreakable.

-We’ve been waiting to get hands on with this ever since it was announced at winter NAMM 2020.
+We’ve been waiting to get our hands on this ever since it was announced at winter NAMM 2020.
 This is one of the most anticipated gear releases in recent memory, so we were truly hoping it would live up to the hype.

-The home page gives a very nice visual of the signal flow you have set up within your system in a sort of digital representation of a daisy chain of pedals on a board, showing the linear flow from guitar to amplifier.
+The homepage gives a very nice visual of the signal flow you have set up within your system in a sort of digital representation of a daisy chain of pedals on a board, showing the linear flow from guitar to amplifier.

 One thing we did note was a slight hiss when amp profiles were played with low gain.
 This went for both the presets and the Stage Right Profile we made.
-With the gain turned up the hiss is pretty much eliminated, but you’d probably want to introduce a noise gate if you were planning to record anything clean.
+With the gain turned up, the hiss is pretty much eliminated, but you’d probably want to introduce a noise gate if you were planning to record anything clean.